-The new range registration process will aim to capture all the facilities used across the country.
+The range registration process captures all the facilities used across the country.
 This will provide us with information on location, shooting capacity, access arrangements and Rules of Shooting compliance.

 With this information Archery GB will have better facility data and also be able to support clubs with facility issues.
 It will also allow Archery GB to:

 - Assess the needs and demands for the sport

 - Access external funding for facility work